adowneywall/Tutorials/statistics/bayesian/bayesianIntroWithBRMS.md

-Bayesian multilevel modeling with BRMS
+Introduction to Bayesian Statistics
 ================

 ![](https://github.com/adowneywall/Tutorials/blob/master/img/bayesianComic.png)

 ## 1 Brief Introduction to Bayesian Statistics

-The intent of this section is to provide some basic background and context for understanding Bayesian statistics and inference.
-The goal is to illustrate how this approach differs from frequentist statistics and offer a practical overview of the core Bayesian principles we will hopefully help us down the road when we look at more complicated examples of Bayesian models.
+**Initial Thoughts** : The intent of this section is to provide some basic background and context for understanding Bayesian statistics and inference.
+The goal is to illustrate how this approach differs from frequentist statistics and offer a practical overview of the core Bayesian principles we will need down the road when we look at more complicated examples of Bayesian models.

 ## 1.1 Frequentist vs. Bayesian

-One way to to think about the division between a frequentist and bayesian approach is to consider the underlying principle of probability as it is considered in the two different methods.
-Here we illustrate two distinct definitions which encompass either frequentist or bayesian
+One way to to think about the division between a frequentist and bayesian approach is to consider the underlying principle of probability as it is thought of in the two different methods:
-thought:

 **R.A.
 Fisher – Probability as Long-Term Frequency (a frequentist approach):**